joncheng-dev/CreatceousApi/README.md

 }
 ```

+#### Check for Port Conflicts

-_5. Make sure your ports are different for this Web API app and your client app -- if you are running a client app as a means to make requests from the API.
+_Make sure your ports are different for this Web API app and your client app -- if you are running a client app as a means to make requests from the API.
 In this app's `Properties/launchSettings.json` file, check to see that the `applicationUrl` key is set to a different set of ports than your client app. (i.e. in the CretaceousApi app, we have it set to 5001 and 5000 as shown in the `launchSettings.json` snippet below)._

 ```json
 "CretaceousApi": {